buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/specify-buildpacks.md

 If you need to disambiguate a particular reference, use a fully qualified URI.

-## Using the Pack CLI
+## Using the pack CLI

-The `--buildpack` parameter accepts a URI in any of the formats described above.
+The `--buildpack` parameter accepts a URI in any of the formats described in the preceding table.

 ##### Example: